Zoraida Luces de Febres: Biography

 Zoraida Luces de Febres was born in Caracas, Venezuela, 1922.
 She studied for five years under the Swiss geographer and botanist Henri Pittier, then the director of the Servicio Botanico of the Venezuelan Agriculture Ministry.
-When American agrostologist Mary Agnes Chase came to Venezuela in 1940 to survey grasses and advise on the development of a botanical program, Chase recommended Luces for training at the Smithsonian Institution and offered to let her live at her home in Washington, DC during the year that would take.
+When American agrostologist Mary Agnes Chase came to Venezuela in 1940 to survey grasses and advise on the development of a botanical program, Chase recommended Luces for training at the Smithsonian Institution and offered to let her live at her home in Washington, D.C., during the year that would take.
 Luces and Chase became close friends.

 On her return to Venezuela, Luces became a government botanist and published her Generos de los Gramineas Venezuelas ("Venezuelan Grass Species") in 1942.
 She was one of Pittier's co-authors on the 1947 Catalogo de la flora Venezolana.
 In 1960, she translated Chase's First Book of Grasses to Spanish.
 She published Las Gramineas del Distrito Federal ("Grasses of the Federal District") in 1963.
 In 1995, she co-authored with botanical artist Bruno Manara a Guía ilustrada del Jardín Botánico de Caracas.
 She also published many articles in scientific journals.

 From 1965-1979, she was on the editorial committee for Acta Botánica Venezuela; she later returned to the publication as president of the Junta Directiva 1994-1999.